XLR connector: Three-pin in audio use

 EIA Standard RS-297-A describes the use of the three-pin XLR - known as XLR3 - for balanced audio signal level applications:

 Prior to the introduction of this standard, the wiring of pins 2 and 3 varied.
 The pin 2 "hot" and pin 3 "cold" convention was typically used by European and Japanese equipment manufacturers, but American companies used pin 3 "hot" and pin 2 "cold".
 This caused problems when interconnecting equipment with unbalanced connections.
 The pin 3 "hot" convention is now obsolete but is still found on vintage equipment.
 Pin 1 has always been ground and/or shield if the cable is shielded, and many connectors connect it internally to the connector shell or case.

 Although covered in industry technical standards, there is still some disagreement on the best way to handle the use of pin 1 for grounding (earthing).
 The main controversy is whether the shell of the connector should be connected to pin 1 or the shield, or left floating.
 AES standards mentioned above recommend that shells of cable-mounted connectors should never be connected to pin 1 or the shield, because inadvertent contact of the shell with another grounded surface while in use can create unwanted current paths for fault current, potentially causing hum and other noise.
 On the other hand, equipment containing active circuitry should always have pin 1 connected to the conductive enclosure of the equipment as close as possible to the point where the signal enters the enclosure.
 The argument centers on the radio frequency shielding provided by the shell of the connector, which may be reduced if it is left floating.
 An alternative solution is to connect the shell to pin 1 and the shield through a small value capacitor, providing RF shielding but allowing very little audio-frequency current to flow.
 This capability can be built into a fixed jack or a cable terminated with XLR connectors.

 The standard signal flow for audio in XLR connectors is that the output is a male connector and the input is female.
 In other words, the pins on the plug point in the direction of signal flow.
-This is the opposite of power connector standards which normally use female connectors for outputs, a convention influenced by the need to prevent accidental contact with dangerous voltages.
-However, the voltages of microphone and line level audio signals are not hazardous.
+Phantom power, if used, originates from the socket and flows into the plug, (the opposite direction to the signal and the normal direction for power circuits).
+The voltages of microphone and line level audio signals are not hazardous.
 The male XLR is usually incorporated in the body of a microphone.

 Since equipment often requires an input on a TRS phone jack or an XLR connector, Neutrik and Amphenol offer several models of combination connector that accept both XLR and 6.5 mm TS or TRS phone plugs.